KomodoPlatform/developer-docs/README.md

 * Use `CTRL + C` in the terminal `docker-compose up` has been done to stop the container.
 * To deploy using docker, use the command `./deploy_docker.sh`

+* When used for the first time, Docker might take some time to download the required data and build an image.
+Subsequent usage will be faster.